S4 method for class 'featureGroups'

 If transformation product data is given, i.e. the TPs argument is set, then a suspect screening of

-to map the feature groups of the parent or TP.
-If the the suspect screening yields multiple TP hits, all will be
+to screenSuspects.
+If the the suspect screening yields multiple TP hits, all will be reported.
+Similarly, if

-reported.
-Similarly, if the suspect screening contains multiple hits for a parent, a component is made for each of
+the suspect screening contains multiple hits for a parent, a component is made for each of the parent hits.

 In case no transformation product data is provided (TPs=NULL), the componentization algorithm simply assumes